pudly/schmopera-hugo/content/articles/vera-causa-opera-opera-for-all.md

 ---
-title: "Vera Causa Opera: "Opera for all.""
+title: "Vera Causa Opera: &quot;Opera for all.&quot;"
 ---

 ## Can you tell us a bit about Vera Causa's mission and history?